Exclusive Cats Protection research has revealed how many owned and unowned cats there are in the UK

-In fact, there are believed to be an incredible 11.1 million pet cats in the country, compared to 8.9 million pet dogs, with 25% of the adult population owning at least one kitty.
+According to our CATS (Cats and Their Stats) 2021 UK report, there are an incredible 10.8 million pet cats in the UK, with 26% of households owning at least one kitty.

 However, while we can pretty accurately identify the number of owned cats, there are many unowned stray and feral cats roaming the UK’s streets and countryside too, and they’re much harder to count.

 To try to get a more accurate figure of the UK’s unowned cat population, Cats Protection launched the Cat Watch project in 2016.
 We’ve been working closely with local communities to encourage them to report unowned cats, either via our Cat Watch app, Cat Watch Facebook groups or in person to our Cat Watch teams, so that we can ensure they are well cared for.
 We do this by working with cat caretakers in communities to get the cats neutered to prevent more unwanted cats being born, and either finding them new homes or supporting residents with the help they need to look after them.

 The project began in Bulwell, Nottingham and has expanded into other areas of Nottingham, Liverpool and Luton.
 Since 2016, over 3,900 cats have been reported to us in these areas, and as a result we have been able to get over 420 cats neutered and find new homes for over 520 stray cats.